andrew-icf/angularStuff/Unit-1/06-intro-to-controllers.md

 Try moving the `h1` and `input` tags somewhere outside of the `div`.
 Notice that we no longer have access to the initial value of "Severus Snape".

 **Why doesn't this cause an error message?**
+Answer: We still have the tags it's just being placed outside the scope.

 To wrap up, according to the Angular Docs you should use controllers to: